The travelling café train: FruiTea Fukushima

 Various sets on the FruiTea Fukushima.
 (Image credit: JR East / Carissa Loh)

 It is no secret that I love high tea, and I love cakes and pastries.
 I am a firm believer of “There is always room for dessert!”
 Having ridden it four times so far, the FruiTea Fukushima has become one of my favourite Joyful Trains.
-Fruits Peaks, a local patisserie from Koriyama specializing in fruit tarts, produces seasonal tarts especially for the FruiTea Fukushima—you cannot get these from Fruits Peaks shops, only on board the train.
+Fruits Peaks, a local patisserie from Koriyama specialising in fruit tarts, produces seasonal tarts especially for the FruiTea Fukushima—you cannot get these from Fruits Peaks shops, only on board the train.
 From 2019, the menu was expanded, with Fruits Peaks providing the desserts for only the outbound journey, and Cocco Tree providing the desserts for the inbound journey.

 Peach yoghurt tart (left) and strawberry cream tart (right).
 (Image credit: JR East / Carissa Loh)

-From spring to autumn, the FruiTea Fukushima runs on the JR Ban’etsu West Line from Koriyama to Kitakata, passing by Aizu-Wakamatsu.
+From spring to autumn, the FruiTea Fukushima runs on the JR Ban-etsu West Line from Koriyama to Kitakata, passing by Aizu-Wakamatsu.
 On the outbound train from Koriyama to Kitakata, the dessert set from Fruits Peaks comprises two types of fruit tarts made with seasonal fruit, with monthly menu changes.
 I have ridden this route many times, and all times the tarts were superb!
 From pear tarts in October, to peaches in September and strawberries in March, I liked them all so much that I went to the Fruits Peaks store in Koriyama to buy back some of their other flavours.

 Dessert set from Kitakata to Koriyama by Cocco Tree.
 (Image credit: JR East / Carissa Loh)

 On the inbound train from Kitakata to Koriyama, the dessert is from Cocco Tree, a café and pudding specialist store from Kitakata.
 Diners will get a set comprising of one cream puff, one fruit jelly pudding and five cookies.
-When I rode this route in October, we were treated to a delicious Shine Muscat grape pudding, with a huge half of a Shine Muscat grape.
+When I rode this route in October, we were treated to a delicious Shine Muscat grape jelly pudding, with a huge half of a Shine Muscat grape.
 The cream is really smooth and creamy; both the pudding and the cream puff were heavenly.
 It was my first time having a jelly pudding, and it was delicious.
 Someday I hope to try their other flavours!
 The assortment of five cookies came in different flavours like almond, green tea, chocolate, and nuts.

 English and Chinese dessert information.
 (Image credit: JR East / Carissa Loh)

-To cater to foreign visitors, dessert information is provided in English and Chinese for all tables, in addition to Japanese.
+To cater to foreign visitors, dessert information is provided in English and Traditional Chinese for all tables, in addition to Japanese.
 If you are worried about allergies or dietary restrictions, you can ask the staff on board for ingredients list (Japanese only).

 Bar counter car in the FruiTea Fukushima.
 (Image credit: JR East / Carissa Loh)